How a healthy immune system works

 A healthy immune system protects us in several ways.
 We have barriers that keep out dangerous substances.
 For those substances that get through, we have specialised cells that can tackle them in other ways.

 Being able to recognise substances is an important part of this process.
 More importantly, being able to recognise the difference between self and non-self.
 In autoimmune disease, the immune system recognises self-tissues as foreign and destroys them.

 There are dozens of autoimmune diseases, including type 1 diabetes, rheumatoid arthritis and Hashimoto’s thyroiditis.
 In each case, the immune system has the capacity to damage tissue in a part of the body.
 Sometimes doctors compensate for symptoms that may arise due to tissue destruction.
 For example, people with type 1 diabetes need insulin because their immune system destroyed their own insulin-producing cells.

 Why does the immune system attack its own body?

-The immune system is very complicated.
+The immune system is very complex.
 With many checks and balances.
-It’s actually surprising to me that it does not go wrong more often.
-In many cases there is an underlying chronic infection or chronic inflammation that promotes the development of autoimmunity.
+It’s quite surprising to me that it does not go wrong more often.
+In many cases, there is an underlying chronic infection or chronic inflammation that promotes the development of autoimmunity.
 Immune cells receive a signal that there is a potentially harmful substance and go into attack mode.
-But by mistake the immune system identifies the body’s own cells as foreign or harmful and destroys them.
+But by mistake, the immune system identifies the body’s own cells as foreign or harmful and destroys them.

 Can we cure autoimmune disease?